Lisbeth Salander: The Girl Who Kicked the Hornets' Nest

 In the third Millennium novel, The Girl Who Kicked the Hornets' Nest (2007), Salander is arrested for the assault on Zalachenko, while she recuperates in the hospital.
 Zalachenko, who is a patient in the same hospital, is murdered by someone in the Section, who then tries to kill Salander; fortunately, Salander's lawyer (Annika Giannini, Blomkvist's sister) has barred the door.
 The would-be assassin then commits suicide.

 Due to her deep-seated mistrust of authority, Salander refuses at first to cooperate in any way with her defense, relying instead on her friends in Sweden's hacker community.
 They eventually help Blomkvist discover the full scope of the Section's conspiracy, which he strives to publish at the risk of his own life.
 Salander eventually writes, and passes to Giannini, an exact description of the sexual abuse she suffered at Bjurman's hands, but written in such a way as to make it sound hallucinatory so as to mislead the prosecution.

 At her trial, Salander is defiant and uncooperative.
-The prosecuting counsel uses testimony from Teleborian, appearing as their principal witness, to depict Salander as insane and in need of long-term care.
+The prosecuting counsel uses testimony from Teleborian, appearing as their principal witness, to depict Salander as insane goth lesbian pervert, in need of long-term care.
 Giannini then destroys Teleborian's credibility by introducing the recording of Salander's rape and produces extensive evidence of the Section's plot, published in Millennium that morning by Blomkvist.
 At the same time Giannini starts questioning Teleborian, the 10 members of the Section are arrested and charged with crimes against national security.
 Police briefly interrupt Salander's trial to arrest Teleborian for possession of child pornography, which Salander's fellow hackers uncovered from his laptop and sent to the authorities.
 Salander is set free the same day, her name cleared.

-After she is cleared of the charges, Salander receives word that, as Zalachenko's daughter, she is entitled to a small inheritance and one of his properties.
-She refuses the money but goes to a disused brick factory she has inherited.
-She is attacked by Niedermann, who has been hiding there since shortly after the confrontation with Salander at Zalachenko's farm.
-She nails his feet to the floor and then calls the same motorcycle gang who attacked her in the previous novel, who want him dead because he killed some of their people.
-Before they arrive to kill Niedermann, she contacts the police.
+After she is cleared of the charges, Salander receives word that, as Zalachenko's solo known relative, she inherited his money and properties.
+She instructs the lawyer to liquidate everything and donate to charity, however gets intrigued by the property - a disused brick factory and decides to check it out.
+Arriving at the address, she finds out that it was a front for kidnapped russian women and find two dead bodies.
+She realizes someone is inside the building but before she can leave, she is attacked by Niedermann, completely insane but ready for revenge.
+Niedermann has raided the motorcycle gang, killed his contact and has been hiding there since the confrontation with Salander at Zalachenko's farm.
+In an intense game of cat and mouse, she manages to outsmart him, nailing his feet to the floor and then makes an anonymous call to the same motorcycle gang.
+As they arrive to kill Niedermann, she contacts the police.

-That night, Blomkvist shows up at her door, and the two reconcile as friends.
+That night, Blomkvist shows up at her door, and unable to find a reason to reject him yet again, they finally reconcile.